sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-setup-and-secure-telegraf-influxdb-and-grafana-on-linux.md

 # set to true if you host Grafana behind HTTPS. default is false.
 cookie_secure = true

-# set cookie SameSite attribute. defaults to `lax`. can be set to "lax", "strict", "none" and "disabled"
+# set cookie SameSite attribute. defaults to `lax````bashbash. can be set to "lax", "strict", "none" and "disabled"
 cookie_samesite = lax

 # Set to true if you want to enable http strict transport security (HSTS) response header.